 Family history of melanoma

-Around 10% of people with melanoma have a close relative (parent, brother, sister, or child) who has had the disease.
+Your risk of melanoma is higher if you have a close relative (parent, brother, sister, or child) who has had the disease.
 This could be because the family tends to spend more time in the sun, or because the family members have fair skin, or both.
 It may also be because of a gene change (mutation) that runs in the family.

 People with a strong family history of melanoma should do these things: